Sales by Product Tag Report

 • ORDER ITEMS Total Sales.
 Get the sum of total sales calculated as:

-Variations of Sales by Product Tag report
+Variations of the Sales by Product Tag report

 How to see sales by location